alexeygrigorev/workshops/temporal.io/README.md

     Search for videos whose titles or subtitles match a given query.

     Returns highlighted match information including video IDs and snippets.

+    Args:
+        query (str): The search query string to match against video titles and subtitles.
+Must be a non-empty string. size (int, optional): Maximum number of results to return.
+Must be a positive integer.
+Defaults to 5.
     """
     body = {
         "size": size,